How you can help victims of Hurricane Dorian

 Snook’s Bayside Restaurant and Tiki Bar,

 Collected items include canned and nonperishable food, hygiene products, light clothing, sandals, diapers, tarps, nails, tools, bottled water and first-aid supplies.
-Donations can be brought to the Snooks Bayside Restaurant & Grand Tiki Bar at Royal Palm Marina or any of the following Englewood fire stations:
+Donations can be brought to the Snooks Bayside Restaurant & Grand Tiki Bar at Royal Palm Marina.

 Englewood Chamber of Commerce, 601 S. Indiana Ave., 941-474-5511